solairen/cassandra/README.md

 ### Precondition

-(Virtual-)Machine with CentOS/Debian/Ubuntu system installed.
+(Virtual-)Machine with Debian/Ubuntu system installed.

 ### About cassandra_ansible

 This ansible scirpts will install java and cassandra on machines with operating system:
-  * Centos 7/8
   * Ubuntu 18.04/20.04
   * Debian 9/10<br/>